About the University Assessment Committee

 • Liz Crampsey, Associate Dean of Academic Affairs and Associate Clinical Professor of Occupational Therapy, Westbrook College of Health Professions

-• Ellie Dodge, Director, Graduate Program in Applied Nutrition, College of Professional Studies
+• Ellie Dodge, Associate Dean of Academic Affairs, and Director and Associate Clinical Professor, Graduate Program in Applied Nutrition, College of Professional Studies

 • Kelly Duarte, Director of Institutional Research and Data Analytics, Office of Institutional Research and Data Analytics